-- (1) In return for managing the sub-fund, the Management Company receives a fee (payable quarterly) of up to 1.70% p.a. of the average net asset value of the sub-fund during the accounting period, which is calculated by taking the values on each valuation date.
+- (1) In return for managing the sub-fund, the Management Company receives a fee (payable quarterly) of up to 1.80% p.a. of the average net asset value of the sub-fund during the accounting period, which is calculated by taking the values on each valuation date.
 The Company may charge a reduced fee, or not charge one at all, for the sub-fund or one or more share classes.
 The Company shall specify the management fee for each share class in the Sales Prospectus and the annual and semi-annual reports. - (2) The Management Company may call upon the services of an advisory firm or an asset management company when implementing its investment strategy.
 The remuneration of the advisor company or asset management company will be covered by the management fee stated in paragraph 1. - (3) In return for performing its duties, the Depositary receives a fee (payable monthly) amounting to up to one twelfth of 0.10% p.a. of the sub-fund's average net asset value during the accounting period, which is calculated by taking the values on each valuation date.
 The Depositary may charge a reduced fee, or not charge one at all, for the sub-fund or one or more share classes.
-The Company shall indicate the depositary fee charged for each share class in the Sales Prospectus and in the annual and semi-annual reports. - (4) The amount taken out of the sub-fund per year in the form of fees, pursuant to paragraphs 1, 2 and 3 above, can in total be up to 1.80% p.a. of the sub-fund's average net asset value during the accounting period, which is calculated on the basis of the values on each valuation date. - (5) In addition, in respect of each share issued the Management Company may receive a performance fee of up to 15% of the amount by which the share value performance exceeds the performance of the benchmark index at the end of any accounting period (outperformance in excess of the benchmark index, i.e. positive deviation of the share value performance from the benchmark performance, hereinafter also "positive benchmark deviation"), subject to an overall maximum of 10% of the average net asset value of the sub-fund in the accounting period, which is calculated by taking the values at the end of each valuation date.
+The Company shall indicate the depositary fee charged for each share class in the Sales Prospectus and in the annual and semi-annual reports. - (4) The amount taken out of the sub-fund per year in the form of fees, pursuant to paragraphs 1, 2 and 3 above, can in total be up to 1.90% p.a. of the sub-fund's average net asset value during the accounting period, which is calculated on the basis of the values on each valuation date. - (5) In addition, the Management Company may receive a performance fee for each share issued of up to 15% of the amount by which the share value at the end of a settlement period exceeds the share value at the beginning of the settlement period by 5% ("hurdle rate"), but in total no more than 10% of the average net asset value of the subfund during the settlement period, calculated from the values at the end of each valuation day.
 Sentence 1 applies if share classes are formed accordingly for each share class.
+If the share value at the beginning of the accounting period is lower than the highest level of the share value of the sub-fund or the respective share class achieved at the end of the five previous accounting periods ("high-water mark"), the high-water mark will replace the share value at the beginning of the accounting period for the purpose of calculating the share value performance in accordance with sentence 1.
+If there are fewer than five preceding accounting periods for the sub-fund or the share class in question, all the preceding accounting periods are taken into account when calculating the fee entitlement.